nicolaiw/Connect4Challenge/README.md

 [See](https://github.com/Jallah/Connect4Challenge/blob/master/src/Connect4Challenge.Interface/ConnectFour.fs)

 ## Explaination
 The ``Name`` property is just your name or alias.
 The ``Move`` method gets a 2D Array.
 This param contains the current pitch.
-Each round you got a updated pitch and you can react.
+Each round you got an updated pitch and you can react.

 * 0 values = free slots
 * -1 values = your opponent's turns